 Is Fostering Right for You?

 Also, you must consider the impact fostering will have on other people and pets in your home.
 If you live with other people, make sure the decision to foster is agreed upon by all.
 If kids live in your home, make sure they know how to behave around dogs.
+If you have another pet, has that pet been socialized around dogs?
+Consider whether the presence of a foster dog in your home will create stress or happiness for all involved.

 What Kind of Foster Dog is Best for Your Lifestyle?